 If you don’t have a car – great; this isn’t an issue.
 If you have a car, though – and more and more students do every year – consider the additional cost of renting off-campus parking when you’re calculating rent costs for the house.

 You might think it’s really difficult to find parking when you choose a rental house close to OU campus, but it’s not so.
 While parking throughout Athens is limited, there is a decent supply of parking spaces available for rent central to Athens that will mean you can rent housing near uptown without also having to walk a mile to go grab your car.
+And like amenities are a landlord green flag, a landlord that saves designated off-campus parking spots for their tenants to rent is likely to be one of the best in town.

 7. Outdoor Space